bazbt3/bazbt3.github.io/_posts/2014-02-05-Notablogger.md

 Though this statement is demonstrably not true given the fact that my new posts automatically notify a couple of social networks and I've an RSS feed, the only clarification I can give is this: I don't write for a *big* audience.

 Hello.

----

-This post first aired 5 February 2014.